lindbrook/packageRank/README.md

 surges of traffic to [CRAN](https://CRAN.R-project.org/)?
 To put it differently, how can we know if a given download count is typical or unusual?
-One way to answer these questions is to locate your package in the frequency distribution of download counts.
+One way to answer these questions is to locate your package in the overall frequency distribution of download counts.

 Below are the distributions of logarithm of download counts for Wednesday and Saturday.
 The location of a vertical segment along the